nasimahahmadi61-collab/network-scan-report/README.md

 ## ✅ Conclusion

+## ✅ Conclusion

 This project demonstrates how misconfigured services can introduce significant security risks in a network environment.

-By combining technical scanning, risk analysis, and threat mapping, this assessment highlights the importance of proactive monitoring and secure configuration practices.
+By combining network scanning, risk analysis, and threat mapping, this assessment reflects real-world SOC workflows.

-Such analysis is essential for SOC teams to detect, prioritize, and respond to potential threats effectively.
+Such analysis is essential for identifying, prioritizing, and responding to potential threats effectively.

+or SOC teams to detect, prioritize, and respond to potential threats effectively.